 A Quick Story About Traditional Versus Roth 401(k)s

-Dean Barber: We’re going to talk about Roth versus traditional 401(k), and we’ll get into some Roth versus traditional IRA as well because those two things really kind of go hand in hand.
-And I’ll start you off with a quick story.
+Dean Barber: We’re going to talk about Roth versus traditional 401(k).
+We’ll get into some Roth versus traditional IRA as well because those two things kind of go hand in hand.
+I’ll start you off with a quick story.

-Dean Barber: So I walked into the gym Tuesday morning of this last week, and a guy comes up to me.
+Dean Barber: I walked into the gym Tuesday morning last week, and a guy comes up to me.
 He goes, “First thing I get when I wake up this morning is “Traditional Versus Roth 401(k)” coming out from Dean Barber, Barber Financial Group.”

-And he goes, “What should I do?”
+He says, “What should I do?”
 I work out with this guy all the time, so I know him pretty well.
-I said, “You’re a young guy, and you’re making good money, but your earnings are likely to go higher.
-And you’re maxing out your 401(k).
+I said, “You’re a young guy making good money, but your earnings are likely to go higher.
+You’re also maxing out your 401(k).
 You’ve told me that.
 Your company contributions are going to go into the traditional portion of the 401(k).”

 Bud Kasper: Always.

-Dean Barber: “But because we think that taxes are probably going to go up in the future.
-And because we think your income’s going to go up in the future, you should be putting everything into the Roth.”
-And he said, “Well, right now, I’m doing 50/50.”
+Dean Barber: “But because we think that taxes and your income are probably going to go up in the future, you should be putting everything into the Roth.”
+He said he was doing 50/50.

-And I’m like, “It doesn’t really make that much sense to do 50/50.”
+I told him it doesn’t really make that much sense to do 50/50.
 In his case, I’d say go all to Roth 401(k).
 But you can’t just say everybody should be contributing to a Roth 401(k) because that’s not necessarily the case.

 Very Rarely Does Splitting Make Sense